romi/plant-imager/README.md

 #### Build the `plantimager` image
 In this repository, you will find a dedicated script, named `build.sh`, in the `docker/plantimager/` directory.

-You may need to update the sub-modules before building the image.
+You may need to update the submodules before building the image.
-In a terminal move to the root of the cloned `plant-imager` repository and update the sub-modules with:
+In a terminal move to the root of the cloned `plant-imager` repository and update the submodules with:
 ```shell
 git submodule update
 ```